By Patty Laushman

 Many adults experience great self-acceptance and even a sense of vindication upon getting a formal diagnosis, but there is also often a period of adjustment and grieving.
 Other adults feel their self-acceptable is enough if they don’t require supports at work or therapy that requires a formal diagnosis.

-Many adults with ASD Level 1 who are struggling to achieve what they know their true potential is find working with an autism life coach to be a very rewarding experience.
+Many autistic adults who are struggling to achieve what they know is their true potential find working with an autism life coach like the ones at Thrive Autism Coaching to be a very rewarding experience.
 With self-understanding, self-acceptance, self-advocacy, and appropriate supports, they can lead fulfilling and successful lives.